bentemplin/stegosaurus/README.md

 ## How to Use
 This section contains instructions for building, running, and using the program.

+### Makefile Options / Conditional Compilation Features
+By default, the Makefile has obfuscation and encryption turned on.
+To turn off encryption, simply comment out the line `ENCRYPT=1` in the Makefile.
+To turn off obfuscation, simply remove the flag `-DOBFUSCATE` from the `CFLAGS` variable.

+Both of these features are tagged with conditional compilation, so turning them off in the Makefile will make sure that their corresponding code is not included in the compiled program.

 ### Building
-The included makefile provides the following commands, which should be preceded by `make`.
+The included Makefile provides the following commands, which should be preceded by `make`.

 |    Option     |               Description               |
 |:-------------:|-----------------------------------------|